heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Add protocol version number along with client check
 - Add ability for client to request random fill from server
-- Use pflag options or something else GNU compatible
-- Run profiler on client
-- Check or replace session cleanup and connRef mechanisms
 - Add a session timeout param and max interval so client doesn't send to a closed conn
 - Improve client connection closure by:
   - Repeating close packets up to four times until acknowledgement, like open
   - Including received packet stats in the acknowledgement from the server
+- Use pflag options or something else GNU compatible
+- Check or replace session cleanup and connRef mechanisms
+- Check client scheduling logic, skip sleep on misses?
+- Run profiler on client

+- Changes to JSON:
+  - add proto_version to params

 ### TODO v1.0